 Make sure you aren't afraid to them the truth about how you experience life as a result of their actions.
 Be honest about the financial burden or they may avoid accepting any responsibility themselves and expect more than you are able to manage.

 Some correctional systems provide opportunities to use their trades or skills to support their families.
 Someone who is making progress in change won't want their family to do without.
 They will be humble enough to not make those demands constantly.
 Remember to keep your expectation of the system reasonable.
 Correctional staff are not there to facilitate comfort, they are there to protect the public and others from criminal behavior.
 It is not a place where you will experience warmth and caring.

-If you sense they get angry when you can't do more, its probably best to put time between phone calls and visits or distance between you and them for awhile.
+If you sense they get angry when you can't do more, its probably best to put time between phone calls and visits or distance between you and them for awhile, and for some permanently.
 In reality, you should feel the freedom to challenge any behavior they exhibit that is questionable, if they are sincere, they won't be offended.